krystal/code-tasks/password-generator.md

 the method signature for this.
 The method should return a string containing the new password.

-This generation method should accept some options:
+This generation method should accept the following options which define the requirements of returned passwords:

 - `length` — (integer) length of the generated password
 - `uppercase` — (boolean) include uppercase `A-Z` characters